Todd McFarlane: Image Comics

 In 2008, McFarlane returned to co-plot the series with returning writer Brian Holguin, with issue 185.
 The book survived the comics speculator bubble's crash, but its sales have fluctuated, never matching the sales figures of the 1990s.
 Though it continues publication, its appearance on the Diamond Top 300 chart has been intermittent since the mid-2000s.
 Nonetheless, Shea Hennum of Paste magazine has observed of the series, "It's a book that, for a time, people continued to buy because of the character instead of the creator.
 It has become as much of an institution as it is a comic.

 Haunt, an ongoing series co-created by McFarlane and Robert Kirkman, was announced in 2007 and launched on October 7, 2009.
 The comic was initially written by Kirkman, penciled by Ryan Ottley, and inked by McFarlane, with Greg Capullo providing layouts.
 McFarlane contributed pencils to some issues, and co-wrote issue 28, the series finale, with Joe Casey, who took over writing duties from Kirkman.

 In 2019, McFarlane wrote and drew Spawn #301, surpassing Dave Sim's 300-issue series Cerebus as the longest-running creator-owned comics series.
-The book, whose release date is October 2 of that year, earned McFarlane a place in the Guinness World Records, for which McFarlane was given a certificate on October 5, 2019 at the New York Comic Con prior to his panel, "The Road to Historic Spawn 300 and 301."
+The book, released on October 2 of that year, earned McFarlane a place in the Guinness World Records, for which McFarlane was given a certificate on October 5, 2019 at the New York Comic Con, prior to his panel, "The Road to Historic Spawn 300 and 301."

-Todd also wants Spawn to Outlive him the same way Spider-Man and Superman did with their creators.

 At San Diego Comic-Con 2022, it was announced that McFarlane would write a new Batman/Spawn crossover, with Greg Capullo as artist, and a release date of December 2022.